kenfar/DataGristle/README.md

        - Identifies file formats, generates metadata, prints file analysis report
        - This is the most mature - and also used by the other utilities so that you generally do not need to enter file structure info.
+   * gristle_validator
+       - Validates csv files by confirming that all records have the right number of fields, and by apply a json schema full of requirements to each record.

+#gristle_validator
+    Splits a csv file into two separate files based on how records pass or fail validation checks:
+       - Field count - checks the number of fields in each record against the number required.
+The correct number of fields can be provided in an argument or will default to using the number from the first record.
+       - Schema - uses csv file requirements defined in a json-schema file for quality checking.
+These requirements include the number of fields, and for each field - the type, min & max length, min & max value, whether or not it can be blank, existance within a list of valid values, and finally compliance with a regex pattern.

+    The output can just be the return code (0 for success, 1+ for errors), can be some high level statistics, or can be the csv input records split between good and erroneous files.
+Output can also be limited to a random subset.

+    Examples:
+       $ gristle_validator  sample.csv -f 3
+             Prints all valid input rows to stdout, prints all records with other than 3 fields to stderr along with an extra final field that describes the error.
+       $ gristle_validator  sample.csv
+             Prints all valid input rows to stdout, prints all records with other than the same number of fields found on the first record to stderr along with an extra final field that describes the error.
+       $ gristle_validator  sample.csv  -d '|' --hasheader
+             Same comparison as above, but in this case the file was too small or complex for the pgm to automatically determine csv dialect, so we had to explicitly give that info to program.
+       $ gristle_validator  sample.csv --outgood sample_good.csv --outerr sample_err.csv
+             Same comparison as above, but explicitly splits good and bad data into separate files.
+       $ gristle_validator  sample.csv --randomout 1
+             Same comparison as above, but only writes a random 1% of data out.
+       $ gristle_validator  sample.csv --silent
+             Same comparison as above, but writes nothing out.
+Exit code can be used to determine if any bad records were found.
+       $ gristle_validator  sample.csv --validschema sample_schema.csv
+             The above command checks both field count as well as validations described in the sample_schema.csv file.
+Here's an example of what that file might look like:
+                items:
+                    - title:            rowid
+                      blank:            False
+                      required:         True
+                      dg_type:          integer
+                      dg_minimum:       1
+                      dg_maximum:       60
+                    - title:            start_date
+                      blank:            False
+                      minLength:        8
+                      maxLength:        10
+                      pattern:          '[0-9]*/[0-9]*/[1-2][0-9][0-9][0-9]'
+                    - title:            location
+                      blank:            False
+                      minLength:        2
+                      maxLength:        2
+                      enum:             ['ny','tx','ca','fl','wa','ga','al','mo']

 #gristle_slicer
     Extracts subsets of input files based on user-specified columns and rows.